Agent Definition Guide: Creating Custom Agents

 - Consult the Forge community or support channels for additional assistance

 Remember: Custom agents are powerful tools for streamlining your development workflow.
-Start simple and gradually add complexity as you become more familiar with the configuration options.
+Start with simple configurations and gradually add complexity as you become familiar with the options.